r-nasc/CS-Curriculum/README.md

-# <center>Self-Taught Computer Science</center>
+  # <p align="center">Self-Taught Computer Science</p>
-After years practicing different aspects of IT as a hobbyist, I've commited to studying and building a proper/well-rounded curriculum by teaching myself CS inbetween work and my Bsc. in Mech.Eng.<br>
+After years practicing different aspects of IT as a hobbyist, I've commited to studying and building a proper/well-rounded curriculum by teaching myself CS inbetween work and my Bsc. in Mech.Eng.

-The repo is a place where I will log my learning process in an organized way, both for future reference and in the hopes that it can be useful to others.<br>
+The repo is a place where I will log my learning process in an organized way, both for future reference and in the hopes that it can be useful to others.

 ## Fundamentals